-This creamy carrot-ginger tart with its cinnamon pecan crust is a nice alternative to pumpkin pie for your holiday table.
+This creamy ginger spiced carrot tart with its cinnamon pecan crust is a nice alternative to pumpkin pie for your holiday table.

-I prefer to keep my desserts on the simple side as you may know by now, and this carrot ginger tart is just that … sweet and simple.
+I prefer to keep my desserts on the simple side as you may know by now, and this ginger spiced carrot tart is just that … sweet and simple.

 While I like the concept of pie for dessert (particularly around the holidays) in reality I can never muster up the courage to make one (especially a double crusted pie).
 Tarts on the other hand are a different story, so I make tarts.